Prezzodaman/x86/blaster.md

 Deinitializes the Sound Blaster by turning off the speaker, restoring the interrupt service routine, and freeing any opened files.

 ## blaster_play_sound
 Plays a sample through the Sound Blaster, with **si** containing the offset to the sound, and **cx** containing the length.
+The buffer size has to be set to a fixed value; see **blaster_buffer_size** for more information.

 ## blaster_mix_retrace
-Performs all the mixing calculations for 4-voice playback, plays it back, and waits for the vertical retrace.
+Performs all the mixing calculations for multi-voice playback, plays it back, and waits for the vertical retrace.
 This is important, because the buffer size is linked directly to the retrace period.
 To perform the calculations without waiting for the retrace, use **blaster_mix_calculate** instead.

 ## blaster_mix_play_sample
 Plays a sample using the mix buffer, where **al** is the voice number (0-3), **ah** decides whether the sample is looping (strictly 0 or 1!), **si** points to the sample, and **ecx** defines the length.
 To stream a sample, set **bx** to 1, and make **si** point to a zero-terminated filename.
 An error will occur if the filename's invalid.
 Streaming samples means that you can use a sample up to 4gb long!